zachbrown509/CLPS0950/README.md

 We think what worked well for this project was planning it out on paper first because this made it a lot more clear how we were going to proceed.
 However, we should have spent more time planning and been more specific because we ran into major issues with our loops that took days to figure out.
 We also had a lot of fun with this project because matching personalities to coffee types was entertaining.

+Also, we emailed our proposal on 07 March and never received a response but we went ahead with our idea we hope that's okay.

 Overall, super fun!
 Sydney is an iced lavender latte and Zach is an espresso macchiato :)